Northern State Parkway: Changes since completion

-The interchange with NY 110 was originally a split cloverleaf exit, signed as exit 40S for southbound 110 and exit 40N for the northbound direction.
+The interchange with New York State Route 110 was originally a split cloverleaf exit, signed as exit 40S for southbound NY 110 and exit 40N for the northbound direction.
 In 2011, reconstruction of the interchange began.
-The cloverleaf interchange has been replaced by a single exit 40 with longer acceleration lanes, and traffic lights on 110 to regulate on and off-ramp traffic.
-The original overpass carrying the parkway over 110 was replaced, reusing much of the old stonework of its predecessor.
-In addition, a third lane was added in each direction on 110 in order to reduce congestion in the area.
+The cloverleaf interchange has been replaced by a single exit 40 with longer acceleration lanes, and traffic lights on NY 110 to regulate on and off-ramp traffic.
+The original overpass carrying the parkway over NY 110 was replaced, reusing much of the old stonework of its predecessor.
+In addition, a third lane was added in each direction on NY 110 in order to reduce congestion in the area.
 The project was completed in late 2013.